Froome retains Tour de France lead; Porte out after crash

 Getting through Sunday’s Stage 9 unscathed, arguably the toughest of this Tour’s 21 stages, marked a crucial step in the three-time champion’s campaign for a fourth win.
 The last descent of the day with seven climbs saw a terrifying high-speed crash involving Richie Porte, who had been fifth overall but is now out of the race.

 Porte missed a left-hand bend, cartwheeled across the road and bowled over another rider, Dan Martin, before slamming into a stony, vine-covered bank.
-The Australian was first treated by medics as he lay on the tarmac and then taken away, conscious, in an ambulance to hospital.
+The Australian was first treated by medics as he lay on the tarmac and then taken away in an ambulance to the hospital for checks.

+Fabio Baldato, one of the directors of Porte’s BMC team, said the rider had shoulder pain but “was always conscious.
+He knew what happened and was asking for his helmet and his glasses.”

+The head of the Tour’s medical team, Florence Pommerie, said Porte seemed “more scared than hurt.”

 Also crashing out was Froome’s teammate Geraint Thomas, who had held the overall lead for the first four days of the Tour.
-Froome said Thomas broke his collarbone.
+Their Sky team said Thomas broke his collarbone.
+For Froome, the crashes took some of the shine off what otherwise was a sterling day for him, because some dangerous rivals lost valuable time, most notably two-time Tour winner Alberto Contador and, to a lesser extent, Colombian Nairo Quintana — a three-time podium finisher at previous Tours.

+“That was horrific,” Froome said of Porte’s crash.
+They used to be teammates at Sky before Porte left for BMC.

 Froome placed third in the stage, narrowly beaten in a final sprint by Colombian Rigoberto Uran at the finish in Chambery, in the Alps.
 French rider Warren Barguil was just millimeters behind in second place — so close that he burst into tears thinking he had won, only to discover moments later that he hadn’t.